factorhouse/slipway/README.md

 #### slipway.security configuration

-Configured within a handler, enables authz within that handler.
+Configured within a handler, enables auth within that handler.

 Slipway supports `jaas`, `hash`, and `oidc` out of the box.

+## Security, Session Expiry, and Websockets

+Of the three auth implementation provided by Slipway, only OIDC has any concept of session expiry.

+Jaas (including LDAP) and Hash auth both consider the user 'logged-in' until they choose to log-out, or until you deliberately invalidate the user session; see `slipway.request/invalidate-session`.

+OIDC has a concept of session expiry that is complected with the type of connection your user has with the underlying Jetty server, that connection being either HTTP or Websocket.
+See the [OIDC](#ns-slipwaysecurityoidc) section for more details.

 ```clojure
 #:slipway.security{:handler "identifies a SecurityHandler impl, :jaas', :hash, and :oidc supported by default"}